Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator

 The device consists of a 300 nm thick SiNx resonator of dimensions 320 $\times$ 320 $\mu$m$^2$, with through holes of diameters $10,\,15,$ and $20$ $\mu$m etched on to it (fig. 1b) and monolayer (CVD) graphene is deposited on the holes~\cite{Nicholl-15}.
-Both graphene and SiNx resonators are actuated electrostatically with a highly doped silicon back gate, separated by 7 $\mu$m insulator which results in net separation of 10 $\mu$m between graphene and back gate.
+Both graphene and SiNx resonators are actuated electrostatically with a highly doped silicon back gate, separated by an insulator which results in a net separation of 10 $\mu$m between graphene/SiNx and back gate.
 A fiber based confocal microscope, as part of a path stabilized Michelson interferometer, is used to detect optical signals reflected from the sample (3d cartoon of fig. 1a).
-Using thermal spectrum of graphene, we calibrate the power spectrum with a detection sensitivity of $\sim0.17\,\rm pm/ \sqrt{Hz}$.

-When the microscope is focused on a 20~$\mu$m freely standing graphene membrane, we observe thermally driven modes, corresponding to that of a circular resonator with anisotropic tension.
+When the microscope is focused on a 20~$\mu$m freely standing graphene membrane, we observe thermally driven modes, corresponding to that of a circular resonator with anisotropic tension~\cite{Singh-18,Davidovikj-16}.
 The modes are tunable in excess of 1 MHz with a d.c. gate voltage (fig. 1c) and as we tune from 0 V to 250 V, we see distinct avoided level crossing that signals hybridization with modes of a SiNx resonator (fig. 1c and right panel).
-In a recent work we have found that a bilinear coupling model fits well with observed hybridized Brownian spectra and from that fitting, we extract the quality factors: $Q_g\sim 254$ for graphene and $Q_s\sim 3800$ for SiNx~\cite{Singh-18}.
+In a recent work we have found that a bilinear coupling model fits well with observed hybridized Brownian spectra.
+From the fitting, we extract the quality factors: $Q_g\sim 254$ for graphene and $Q_s\sim 3800$ for SiNx~\cite{Singh-18}.